-Since the mid-March release of Nintendo Switch firmware 5.0.0 there has been a lot of questions and postings about Switch bricking.
-The issue has centered around third party dock causing issues after the update.
-There has also been bad information put out there.
+Since the mid-March 2018 release of Nintendo Switch firmware 5.0.0 there has been a lot of questions and postings about Switch bricking.
+The issue has centered around certain third party docks.

-This FAQ stems from media reports and posts by affected end users.
-Please note I have reference links throughout this post.
-This tells us what we actually know and helps us answer common questions with the best data possible.
+This FAQ contains what we know from media reports and posts by affected end users.
+This tells us what we know to be true and helps answer common questions with the best data possible.

 What is “bricking”?